viraj-kabbur/user_manuals/teacher/other-teacher-classes.md

-# Other Teacher Classes
+# Other Teachers/Professors Classes

-List of classes created by other Teachers can be viewed here.
+List of classes created by other Teachers/Professors can be viewed here.

 Two options are present -